Center for Geospatial Intelligence and Environmental Security

 Our Mission

-The Center for Geospatial Intelligence and Environmental Security is dedicated to strengthening environmental resilience and ecosystem sustainability through advanced geospatial science, remote sensing, unmanned aerial systems (UAS), lidar technologies, and integrated field-based monitoring.
-The Center develops high-quality environmental intelligence to support land restoration, natural resource protection, and climate adaptation, particularly in environmentally vulnerable and economically dependent regions such as the coal-dominant regions of Eastern Kentucky.
+The Center for Geospatial Intelligence and Environmental Security (CGIES) was established in 2019 at Kentucky State University with support from the NSF-HBCU-UP Grant Initiative.
+The Center conducts cutting-edge, transdisciplinary research and education on environmental stewardship, agroecosystem change, and the application of GIS and remote sensing to advance understanding of the Human-Environment-Ecosystems Relationship in Kentucky.
+Specifically, the CGIES strengthens environmental resilience and ecosystem sustainability through advanced geospatial science, remote sensing, unmanned aerial systems (UAS), lidar technologies, and integrated field-based data collection and monitoring.
+The Center develops high-impact graduate thesis research on environmental intelligence to support ecosystem restoration, natural resource protection, alternative land management, and the study of extreme-weather impacts, particularly in environmentally vulnerable and economically dependent regions, such as the coal-dominant regions of Eastern Kentucky.

 What we do